Read This First

 Prompt 2: Provide an extensive, rigorous definition of dynamical depth in the context of complex systems research, then give three salient examples highlighting the notion’s importance.

-The section works by contrast: Definition of Dynamical Depth as a defining term, Ecosystems as a load-bearing piece, and Human Brain as a load-bearing piece.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Definition of Dynamical Depth as a defining term, Ecosystems as a load-bearing piece, and Human Brain as a load-bearing piece.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Definition of Dynamical Depth distinct from Ecosystems.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Definition of Dynamical Depth distinct from Ecosystems.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Dynamical depth involves multiple levels of interaction, where processes at one level influence and are influenced by processes at other levels.
 This includes both vertical (across different scales) and horizontal (within the same scale) interactions.